pcaston/OpenPeerPower.github.io/source/_integrations/device_tracker.markdown

 ha_domain: device_tracker
 ---

-The device tracker allows you to track devices in Home Assistant.
+The device tracker allows you to track devices in Open Peer Power.
 This can happen by querying your wireless router or by having applications push location info.

 ## Configuring a `device_tracker` platform